6.4 DSP Subsystem

-- Dedicated enhanced data memory access engine - EDMA, to transfer data from/to memories and peripherals external to the DSP subsystems and to local DSP memory (most commonly L2 SRAM).
-The external DMA requests are passed through DSP system level (SYS) wakeup logic, and collected from the DSP1 / DSP2 dedicated outputs of the device DMA Events Crossbar for each of the two subsystems.
+- Dedicated enhanced data memory access engine - EDMA, to transfer data from/to memories and peripherals external to the DSP subsystem and to local DSP memory (most commonly L2 SRAM).
+The external DMA requests are passed through DSP system level (SYS) wakeup logic, and collected from the DSP1 dedicated outputs of the device DMA Events Crossbar for the subsystem.

 - A level 2 (L2) interconnect network (DSP NoC) to allow connectivity between different modules of the subsystem or the remainder of the device via the device L3_MAIN interconnect.